Djay1011/ParkMe/README.md

 Real-Time Parking Availability: Harnessing Firebase's real-time database, get instant updates on available parking spots in your desired area.

-Firebase Authentication: Sign in seamlessly with our secure and robust authentication system, supporting email/password, social media login, and more.
+Firebase Authentication: Sign in seamlessly with our secure and robust authentication system, supporting email/password, and more.

 Easy Reservation System: Book your parking space in advance with just a few taps.
 Firebase ensures your reservation details are stored and synchronized in real-time.